Richer US households fueling a hot job sector: ‘wealth work’ | Federal News Network

 At the same time, wealth work has been a crucial source of jobs and income, particularly for those without college degrees, Autor and Anna Salomons of Utrecht University wrote in a paper earlier this year.

-Wealth positions also hold one advantage: Because these jobs require personal interaction, they are immune to the threat of automation and outsourcing.
+And in an era that has witnessed a steady loss of manufacturing jobs, wealth positions hold one major distinct advantage: Because these jobs require personal interaction, they are immune to the threat of automation and outsourcing.

 “You can’t have someone spotting you on a weight bench from China,” said Lucas Puente, formerly the chief economist at Thumbtack, an online small business marketplace.

+Economists expect the number of wealth occupations to keep growing.
+As more two-income professional families congregate in wealthier, more congested cities with sometimes long commutes to work, they will want help from people who can cook or clean or walk their dogs for them.

+The McKinsey Global Institute projects that massage therapist jobs will surge 88% by 2030.
+Dietitians and nutritionists are forecast to jump by about half.
+Landscape architect jobs will increase by a third, the institute projects.

 The main driver of growth in these jobs is the expansion of the upper-middle class.
 Nearly 8% of U.S. households earned $200,000 a year or more in 2017, according to the Census Bureau .
-That figure is up from just below 6% in 2007, adjusted for inflation.
+That figure is up from just below 6% in 2007, adjusted for inflation, when the recession began.

+And since the recession ended in 2009, the top 30% of U.S. households by income have boosted their wealth by about one-fifth, in inflation-adjusted dollars, according to data from the Federal Reserve.
+The bottom 70%, by contrast, are still poorer than they were in 2007.

 Sue Forrest, 58, has hired three personal chefs in the past several years to cater parties and visit her house to cook a week’s worth of meals that are then frozen and reheated.
 Forrest works as a graphic designer from her home in Durham, North Carolina.
 Her husband, George, is a consultant for the utility industry.